-To explore how community safety is conceptualized, this study took a multi-method approach drawing on the perspectives of a broad range of stakeholders.
-Figure 29 provides an overview of the study methods.
+To explore how community safety is conceptualized, this study took a multi-method approach drawing on the perspectives of a broad range of stakeholders in all three study sites.
+Figure 11 provides an overview of the study methods.
 A more detailed account of the methods can be found in Appendix A.